 Agile, hardy and sturdy, the Sheltie is much tougher than he looks.
 A rough-coated, long-haired working dog, he is alert, intensely loyal, sensitive, loving, indefatigable and highly trainable.

-Shetland Sheepdogs are considered to be one of the most intelligent of canines.
+Shetland Sheepdogs are considered to be among the most intelligent of canines.
 They are among the most successful breeds in obedience trials and excel in agility, herding and conformation.

 The Sheltie has a keen sense of intelligence and comprehension.
 As herders, they look to their handlers for instructions and will watch and listen closely for the next command.
 They thrive on doing things for you and being praised.